The halls with the most big names, 16 & 20 were crowded, chaotic, and populated with extraordinarily lavish stands.

 Patricia Urquiola’s latest collaboration with Moroso, [love me) Tender, is a modular sofa system covered in soft wool jersey.
 It’s made up of a series of easily assembled, interchangeable parts and, rather intriguingly, the modules appear to defy gravity as they stand in contrast to the lightness of the discreet platform and legs.

-For more indesignlive coverage of the 2014 Milan design fair visit: indesignlive.com/category/articles/in-review/milan-14
+Check out more Indesignlive coverage of the 2014 Milan design fair here.

 INDESIGN is on instagram